-Dental care: keeping your child’s teeth clean
+Dental care: keeping children’s teeth clean

-The best way to brush your child’s teeth
+The best way to brush children’s teeth

 You might like to try the following routine when brushing your child’s teeth:

-- Brush back and forth on the chewing surfaces of the teeth.
+- Brush the outer and inner sides of the teeth and along the gumline.
+Brush along the chewing surfaces of the teeth.

 - Gently brush your child’s tongue.

 - After brushing encourage your child to spit out toothpaste, not swallow it.
 There’s no need to rinse after brushing because the fluoride toothpaste left behind protects your child’s teeth.